Rate-limiter usage

 -

-IRateLimiter- Allows only manipulation of the lock. -
+IRateLimiter- Allows only for manipulating of the lock. -

 IRateLimiterListenable- Allows only to listening to lock events.